The Best and Cheapest Home Insurance Companies in Illinois in 2026

 State Farm's customer service has been trending down over the last several years.

-State Farm has 23% more complaints about its home insurance policies than expected for a company its size, according to the National Association of Insurance Commissioners (NAIC).
+State Farm got 23% more complaints about its home insurance policies than expected for a company its size in 2025, according to the National Association of Insurance Commissioners (NAIC).

 You also can't get as many discounts with State Farm as you can with other companies.